 How Does it Work

-Homes are chosen for Christmas in April repairs from applications received prior October 15, 2013 deadline (Applications for 2014 are now available).
+Homes are chosen for Christmas in April repairs from applications received prior October 15th deadline.
 Volunteers serving on the House Selection Committee visit each applicant (during the months of October, November, and December); they interview each homeowner; inspect the home; ask for written proof of home ownership and income; and complete a report form.
 Then the entire committee discusses and prioritizes all applications and makes recommendations to the Christmas in April Advisory Board.
 A vote is taken by the Advisory Board in late December or early January to accept or reject the recommendations of the Committee.

 How Can I help?

-Christmas in April * St. Mary's County is seeking volunteers to assist as: Fundraising Chairperson: An individual who can lead the general fundraising committee, whereby we contact the prior year's financial donors to thank them for their financial assist, and request their assistance for the upcoming year.
+Christmas in April St. Mary's County, Inc. is seeking volunteers to assist as: Fundraising Chairperson: An individual who can lead the general fundraising committee, whereby we contact the prior year's financial donors to thank them for their financial assist, and request their assistance for the upcoming year.
 This individual's suggestions would be welcome in strengthening this committee's work and furthering the outreach to the community.
-Serving on Committees such as Fundraising, Grant Writing, Material, Publicity, and Skilled Trades to give an hour or more a month to helping in promoting the mission and goals of Christmas in April * St. Mary's County.
-All monetary donations are accepted.
+Serving on Committees such as Fundraising, Grant Writing, Material, Publicity, and Skilled Trades to give an hour or more a month to helping in promoting the mission and goals of Christmas in April St. Mary's County, Inc. All monetary donations are accepted.
 Click here to read more about ways to donate.
-Please see Contact us at 301-884-2905, email@example.com or P. O. Box 705, Hollywood, MD 20636.
+Please see Contact us at 301-884-2905, email@example.com or 28231 Three Notch Road, Mechanicsville, Md 20659 (please note that this is a new address).

 THROUGHOUT THE YEAR...